Jianhang-Xiao/Caesar-Cipher/README.md

 # Caesar-Cipher
-The assignment wants to encrypt and decrypt the code by using function and if statments where each letter in the alphabet is shifted by a fixed key.
+The assignment wants to encrypt and decrypt any words where each letter in the alphabet that is shifted by a fixed numeric key as command-line agrugments.
+The Python script is a basic implementaion of the Caesar cipher that demonstrate the Caesar cipher encryption and decryption process.